RatelimitedME/RLPanel-v1/SECURITY.md

 Mostly, a security issue would be one of the following:

 * SQL Injection
-* Priviledge Escalation
+* Privilege Escalation
 * XSS

 And the like.

 ### What is out of scope, though?

-First off, any third-party site (Such as, but not limited to `discordapp.com`, `okta.com`, `duo.com`, `bitly.com`) is out of scope entirely.
+First off, any third-party site (Such as `discordapp.com`, `okta.com`, `duo.com`, `bitly.com`) is out of scope entirely.

-Now, attacks related to our site which would be out of scope would be of the likes:
+Attacks related to *our* site which would be out of scope would be of the likes:
 * DDoS attacks
 * Physical attacks
 * Phishing attacks